 On the surface, the project looked like a good fit for us.
 The fabricated racks were complex but well-designed and manufacturable, the production volumes were good, and it required processes that were core to our business.

 The other major issue for our prospective customer was the lack of on-time delivery.
-Because of this, they were forced to place larger orders and inventory a lot of extra units just to make sure that they could deliver the units to their customer when they were needed.
+Because of this, they were forced to place larger orders and maintain a large inventory of extra units just to make sure that they could deliver the units to their customer when they were needed.

-The company did end up ordering this product from us at a higher (but competitive) price and when they received our initial delivery, they were thrilled.
+Even with our improvements, the pricing was still higher than they were able to purchase them for out of Mexico.
+However, the headaches from the Mexican parts far outweighed the pricing difference, and the company ordered the first shipment of units.
+A few weeks later, the customer received our initial delivery, and they were thrilled.
 Not only did we deliver on time, but their assembly staff was amazed how easily everything fit together, saving them a lot of time and hassle.